The Quadrature Du Net Presents Its Proposals To Adapt Public Policies To The Internet's Technological And Social Realities

-- Radio spectrum must become a public resource once again, through the opening of new frequency bands to license-exempt access, building on the WiFi footsteps.
+- The radio spectrum must become a public resource with the opening of shared, unlicensed frequency bands, similarly to the WiFi model.

-- People who share Internet wireless networks must be able to do so in all legal certainty.
+- People who share Internet wireless networks must be able to do so while benefiting from legal certainty.

 Support the development of servers and terminals controlled by users